chantzos/__/README.md

 like the __netm and __fm functions.

 The first one offers the minimum code, for wifi managment
 (uses wpa-supplicant, dhcpcd, iw, ip).
+It works for me.

 fm (for file manager) its a couple of hours work, and is being
 used mainly to collect (tag) files (with space) for removal from
-a messy directory (like mutt executing the tagged files with ;)
+a messy directory (like mutt, execute the tagged files with ";")

 But it can also display pdfs (using apvlv), images (using feh),
 edit files (using ved) and extract archives.